 Using the Least Common Multiple Calculator

-Enter a list of numbers where you'd like us to find the least common multiple into the text box up top.
-The box is forgiving, you can separate numbers with new lines, tabs, commas, and so on.
+Enter a list of numbers in the Enter Numbers text field.
+The input is forgiving – you can separate numbers with new lines, tabs, commas, and so on.